Record of Ragnarok Watch Order (With Season 1 Recap)

 Record of Ragnarok is a seinen manga written by Shinya Umemura and Takumi Fukui and drawn by Ajichika, published in Monthly Comic Zenon magazine since November 2017 by Coami; it is also published by Tokuma Shoten in bound volumes since May 2018.
 A derivative series entitled Shūmatsu no Valkyrie: Ryo Fu Hō Sen Hishōden, created by Takeo Ono, has been published in Monthly Comic Zenon since October 2019.
-An animated series adaptation produced by Graphinica studio was produced by Netflix in 2021.
-While we’re waiting for the second part of season 2 to start, we will bring you a detailed guide on watching the Record of Ragnarok.
+An animated series adaptation produced by Graphinica studio was produced by Netflix in 2021, and in 2023, a second season was released.
+Due to that, we decided to bring you this Record of Ragnarok watch order with a recap.

 Record of Ragnarok watch order by release date